In the 2nd century AD a

 mist, like Arthur’s Camelot.

-is a land of memories, songs and stories, a land, were it is swarming
+Ambisontia is a land of memories, songs and stories, a land, where it is swarming with magical creatures.

 We want to take you there

 and show you that childlike wonder and fairy-tale space and time are